overoxidize/filemanager/README.md

 * `-h`, `--help`: Print help information
 * `-V`, `--version`: Print version information

+## Roadmap

+* Creating directories
+* Deleting directories
+* Listing files in a directory
+* Listing sub-directories of a directory

+### Creating Directories

+* Implement a command for creating directories
+* Allow creating multiple directories at once
+* Validate directory creation

+### Deleting Directories

+* Implement a command for deleting directories
+* Allow deleting multiple directories at once
+* Validate directory deletion

+### Listing Files in a Directory

+* Implement a command for listing files in a directory
+* Allow listing files recursively
+* Allow filtering by file type

+### Listing Sub-Directories of a Directory

+* Implement a command for listing sub-directories of a directory
+* Allow listing sub-directories recursively
+* Allow filtering by directory depth

 ## Built With

 * [clap](https://github.com/clap-rs/clap) - Command Line Argument Parser.